bitplane/bitplane.net/~/doc/thoughts/lens/obj/index.md

 >
 >  * 🔗 Adapted from the [classic](http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html)

-The universe is made of fluids; radiation, gas, plasma and liquid.
+We live in a universe of fluids; of radiation, gas, plasma and liquid.
 And also a tiny bit of solids, which hardly deserve a mention.

 From a crust-centric stance, everything is an object.
 We are objects that eat food objects, seek objects give us shelter and - at risk of objectifying - sex.